scalacenter/course-management-tools/docs/reference-studentify.md

   -v, --version            Prints the version info
 ```

-# _Studentifying_ a CMT master repository
+## _Studentifying_ a CMT main repository

-The process of creating a _studentified_ version of a CMT master repository
+The process of creating a _studentified_ version of a CMT main repository
 looks as follows:

 ![studentify process](https://i.imgur.com/8gH7Y7a.png)